marionettejs/backbone.marionette/docs/marionette.layoutview.md

 ## Region Availability

-Any defined regions within a layout will be available to the layout or any calling code immediately after instantiating the layout.
-This allows a layout to be attached to an existing DOM element in an HTML page, without the need to call a render method or anything else, to create the regions.
+Any defined regions within a layoutView will be available to the View or any calling code immediately after instantiating the View.
+This allows a View to be attached to an existing DOM element in an HTML page, without the need to call a render method or anything else, to create the regions.

-However, a region will only be able to populate itself if the layout has access to the elements specified within the region definitions.
+However, a region will only be able to populate itself if the View has access to the elements specified within the region definitions.
 That is, if your view has not yet rendered, your regions may not be able to find the element that you've specified for them to manage.
 In that scenario, using the region will result in no changes to the DOM.

-## Re-Rendering A Layout
+## Re-Rendering A LayoutView

-A layout can be rendered as many times as needed, but renders after the first one behave differently than the initial render.
+A layoutView can be rendered as many times as needed, but renders after the first one behave differently than the initial render.

-The first time a layout is rendered, nothing special happens.
+The first time a layoutView is rendered, nothing special happens.
 It just delegates to the `ItemView` prototype to do the render.
-After the first render has happened, though, the render function is modified to account for re-rendering with regions in the layout.
+After the first render has happened, though, the render function is modified to account for re-rendering with regions in the layoutView.

 After the first render, all subsequent renders will force every region to close by calling the `close` method on them.
 This will force every view in the region, and sub-views if any, to be closed as well.
-Once the regions have been closed, the regions will be reset so that they are no longer referencing the element of the previous layout render.
+Once the regions have been closed, the regions will be reset so that they are no longer referencing the element of the previous layoutView render.

-Then after the Layout is finished re-rendering itself, showing a view in the layout's regions will cause the regions to attach themselves to the new elements in the layout.
+Then after the layoutView is finished re-rendering itself, showing a view in the layoutView's regions will cause the regions to attach themselves to the new elements in the layoutView.

-### Avoid Re-Rendering The Entire Layout
+### Avoid Re-Rendering The Entire LayoutView

-There are times when re-rendering the entire layout is necessary.
-However, due to the behavior described above, this can cause a large amount of work to be needed in order to fully restore the layout and all of the views that the layout is displaying.
+There are times when re-rendering the entire layoutView is necessary.
+However, due to the behavior described above, this can cause a large amount of work to be needed in order to fully restore the layoutView and all of the views that the layoutView is displaying.

-Therefore, it is suggested that you avoid re-rendering the entire layout unless absolutely necessary.
-Instead, if you are binding the layout's template to a model and need to update portions of the layout, you should listen to the model's "change" events and only update the neccesary DOM elements.
+Therefore, it is suggested that you avoid re-rendering the entire layoutView unless absolutely necessary.
+Instead, if you are binding the layoutView's template to a model and need to update portions of the layoutView, you should listen to the model's "change" events and only update the neccesary DOM elements.

-## Nested Layouts And Views
+## Nested LayoutViews And Views

-Since the `Layout` extends directly from `ItemView`, it has all of the core functionality of an item view.
+Since the `LayoutView` extends directly from `ItemView`, it has all of the core functionality of an item view.
 This includes the methods necessary to be shown within an existing region manager.